govuk-one-login/observability-infrastructure/lambdalayer/README.md

 ## Notes for future

+1) Add functionality to deploy only the first 3 layers found.
+Currently the script deploys all of them even if minor versions are found.

-Currently we have one version that upgrades all layers:
+2) Currently we have one version that upgrades all layers:

 java
 python